mongodb/leafygreen-ui/README.md

 ## Development within an Application

-- To actively develop `leafygreen-ui` components within an application (e.g. Cloud, Stitch, Charts), the following script will link all `leafygreen-ui` components within your application to the local `leafygreen-ui` repository.
+To actively develop `leafygreen-ui` components within an application (e.g. Cloud, Stitch, Charts), the following script will link all `leafygreen-ui` components within your application to the local `leafygreen-ui` repository.

-- This will allow you make changes to your local repository of `leafygreen-ui` and see those changes immediately reflected within your running application.
+This will allow you to make changes to your local repository of `leafygreen-ui` and see those changes immediately reflected within your running application.
 This allows you to develop both in isolation (within `leafygreen-ui`) and in the context of your application.

-- To do this, clone this repository and navigate to the root folder, then run
+To do this, clone this repository and navigate to the root folder, then run

 `npm run link -- ${PATH_TO_APPLICATION}`

-- The script does several things in order:
+The script does several things in order:

 1. This builds every `leafygreen-ui` component so they are ready to be linked
 2. It scans your application for any installed `leafygreen-ui` components in your `node_modules/@leafygreen-ui` folder.
 3. If any `leafygreen-ui` components are found then the script uses `npm link` to link every `node_modules/@leafygreen-ui` module to your local `leafygreen-ui` repository.

-- After the script completes, you can make changes directly to the component in your local `leafygreen-ui` repository.
+After the script completes, you can make changes directly to the component in your local `leafygreen-ui` repository.
 Once you do this, run `npm run build` in the root of the `leafygreen-ui` repository and the changes will be visible on your running application.

 ## Testing